kidkarnmai/export-import-kkm/README.md

 ## Usage
 1. Navigate to the content manager in your Strapi admin panel.
-2. Use the export/import options available for collection types and single types.
+2. Use the export/import options available for collection types.

 ## Compatibility
 Tested and developed with @strapi/strapi version ^5.10.3 and above.

 ## Note
 Single types and related data export/import are not supported.
+Future plans include adding support for these features.

 ## License
 This project is licensed under the MIT License.